Wangarĩ Maathai: Government intervention

-The government refused to respond to her inquiries and protests, instead responding through the media that Maathai was "a crazy woman"; that denying the project in Uhuru Park would take more than a small portion of public park land; and proclaiming the project as a "fine and magnificent work of architecture" opposed by only the "ignorant few."
+The government refused to respond to her inquiries and protests, instead responding through the media that Maathai was "a crazy woman"; that denying the project in Uhuru Park would take more than a small portion of public parkland; and proclaiming the project as a "fine and magnificent work of architecture" opposed by only the "ignorant few".
 On 8 November 1989, Parliament expressed outrage at Maathai's actions, complaining of her letters to foreign organisations and calling the Green Belt Movement a bogus organisation and its members "a bunch of divorcees".
 They suggested that if Maathai was so comfortable writing to Europeans, perhaps she should go live in Europe.

 Despite Maathai's protests, as well as popular protest growing throughout the city, the ground was broken at Uhuru Park for construction of the complex on 15 November 1989.
 Maathai sought an injunction in the Kenya High Court to halt construction, but the case was thrown out on 11 December.
-In his first public comments pertaining to the project, President Daniel Arap Moi stated that those who opposed the project had "insects in their heads".
+In his first public comments upon the project, President Daniel Arap Moi stated that those who opposed the project had "insects in their heads".
 On 12 December, in Uhuru Park, during a speech celebrating independence from the British, President Moi suggested Maathai be a proper woman in the African tradition and respect men and be quiet.
 She was forced by the government to vacate her office, and the Green Belt Movement was moved into her home.
 The government audited the Green Belt Movement in an apparent attempt to shut it down.
 Despite the government's efforts, her protests and the media coverage the government's response garnered led foreign investors to cancel the project in January 1990.